CollinGill/Theia/README.md

 # Theia

-Theia uses Google Cloud Vision API, Fixer API, and OpenCV to process prices, hand-written and printed, and convert the prices into USD.
+Theia uses Google Cloud Vision API, ExchangeRate-API, and OpenCV to process prices, hand-written and printed, and convert the prices into USD.

 ## Dependencies to Run

 - Python3
 - opencv-python
+- python-dotenv

 ## Running Theia